-All papers will be assessed using TurnItIn.
-TurnItIn is a software that compares your papers to multiple documents in print and posted on the web.
-Large sentences and paragraphs that are completely or nearly word-for-word indicate the use of copy and paste commands, which is plagiarism and can result in a grade of zero if done in significant amounts.
-Do not copy and paste.
+All papers will be assessed using TurnItln.
+TurnItln is a software that compares your papers to multiple documents in print and posted on the web.
+Large sentences and paragraphs that are completely or nearly word-for-word in comparison to a published document indicate the use of copy and paste commands, which is plagiarism and can result in a grade of zero if done in significant amounts (25% or more).
+Do not copy and paste content from sources into your paper.